mcroning/PRProp3D/README.md

 The program calculates unidirectional nonlinear optical beam propagation in three dimensions using photorefractive optical nonlinearities.
 It is based on the well-known split step beam propagation method which divides the process into a series of alternating steps along the longitudinal z direction.
 Diffractive propagation steps are handled using the angular spectrum of plane waves method[1] in which the angular spectrum of the optical field is calculated using the Fast Fourier Transform (FFT).
 The field is propagated as a set of individual plane waves for a short distance dz and the inverse Fourier transform is taken.
 The accumulated nonlinearity is then calculated from the intensity and applied as a spatially varying transparency.
 The process is repeated until the end of the interaction region is reached.
 The parameters used in the code are as follows, listed in the order that they appear in the input form.
 The program with its default parameters will work on Google COLAB’s free accounts using its T4 GPU.
 The defaults are two beam coupling of 100 $\mu m$ diameter beams with input angles of $\theta$ = 0.1 radians and $\gamma \ell$ =-3.
-This results in the amplifaction of the beam labelled "Beam 1".
+This results in the amplifaction of the beam labelled "Beam 1" by a factor of about 1.5.
 The longitudinal step size is 20 $\mu m$ and the crystal aperture is 1mm x 1mm.
 The interaction length is 4mm.
 A steady state calculation takes about 8 seconds.
-Time dependent image amplification over 80 steps to an end time of ten time units takes about 10 minutes.
+Time dependent beam coupling over 120 time steps to an end time of ten time units takes about 15 minutes.
 The program has also been tested with plane wave coupling with $\gamma \ell$ =-3, beam ratio 1 and fanning with $\gamma \ell$ = 10 and beam ratio zero.

 Open on COLAB at the following link:
 (https://colab.research.google.com/github/mcroning/PRProp3D/blob/main/PRcoupler.ipynb)